Home

 CHIROPRACTIC ANSWERS

 Perhaps I can contribute.
 Do you sleep on your tum?
-If you get it in the morning it suggests you may be sleeping with too many or too little pillow.
+If you get it in the morning it suggests you may be sleeping with too many or too thick a pillow.
 Having both arms in front of you, and one thin soft feather pillow is my suggestion.

 It could be because you are grinding your teeth at night, which causes very tight side of the head muscles and headaches.
 A prosthetic from your dentist may help.
 If you press on your jaw joints, and the muscles of the jaw and side of the skull is it very tender?